tholonia/iching_cli/book/v2/markdown/hexagram_12.md

 #### In the vast desert of shifting sands stood a lone oasis, a green breath amidst the barren landscape.
 At its heart, a single acacia tree leaned over a crystalline pool, its branches reaching for the sky, yearning to transcend its surroundings.
 This oasis was an anomaly of life in a sea of desolation, where every grain of sand whispered stories of endurance and resilience.

 The oasis had persisted through countless tempests and quakes, yet a drought unlike any before began to encroach, drying the pool and wilting its heart (Emergence).
-As the sun's relentless glare beat down, the oasis' guardian—a wise old tortoise named Tao—began his trek to uncover the hidden sources of the water's diminishment, a journey into the heart of adversity (Formation).
+As the sun's relentless glare beat down, the oasis' guardian, a wise old tortoise named Tao, began his trek to uncover the hidden sources of the water's diminishment, a journey into the heart of adversity (Formation).

 Tao ventured deep into the parched land, where fractures in the earth breathed hot, dusty breaths.
-Here, he met with obstacles—crumbling sand dunes and deceptive mirages that challenged his resolve (Conflict).
+Here, he met with obstacles, crumbling sand dunes and deceptive mirages that challenged his resolve (Conflict).
 With unwavering intention, Tao unearthed an ancient subterranean spring, its rediscovery realigning the flow of water back toward the oasis (Manifestation).

 Upon his return, the acacia tree flourished once more, its roots deepened by the renewed stream of life-giving water.
 Under Tao's watchful eye, it bore fruit unlike any seen before, sustenance for wanderers of the desert (Mastery).
 As night folded upon the land, the oasis stood tranquil and abundant under the celestial canopy, a beacon of endurance made manifest, embracing harmony within the interplay of existence (Transcendence).